ASGCA Insights Podcasts

 Gary Collins, Master Club Advisors, updates how clubs handled the lockdown & are looking forward.
 “Clubs moved projects forward sooner rather than later, including maintenance projects and renovations that improved their courses.
 Even with golfers back, these are moving along.”

 A conversation with Jack Nicklaus, ASGCA.
 He details how “sinking a couple of putts” opened doors to the 2nd & 3rd chapters of an incredible career: golf course design in 45 countries & a commitment to making a positive difference through the Nicklaus Children’s Hospital Foundation.

 Episode 15 – 6/8/2020

-The changing state of club management is discussed with Jeff Morgan, President/Chief Executive Officer of the Club Management Association of America.
+Jeff Morgan, President/Chief Executive Officer of the Club Management Association of America, on the changing state of club management.
 “Practice facilities, executive courses, short-game options & more; it is important our member facilities work closely with course architects.”